panadda-hewett/webapi/README.md

 This reponsitory has been configured with Azure DevOps build pipeline: https://dev.azure.com/1variety/panadda/_build?definitionId=3

+The pipeline gets executed when new code is commited and pushed to Master brunch.

 # Continuous Delivery (CD)
 This reponsitory has been configured with Azure DevOps release pipeline

+This pipeline get executed when above build pipeline is succeeded.